diper1998/CIFAR-10-MULTI-WORKERS/README.md

 You will work with the CIFAR-10 model and will do it distributed with three workers;
 They start to work when all of them get the "kernel.py";

+* Actually it can be run on computer without GPU because it runs on Google Collab;
+* Docker technology is new for me and I don't know how it works.
+I spent my time to understand how works multi model.

 **Note:**
 Some times it can not work correctly because Google Collab may not allowed three localhost-workers;